bezda/xync/README.md

 ### Installation
 Currently, Vert.x requires some setup to use the Xync cluster manager.

+1. Copy the Xync jar into the `VERTX_HOME/lib` directory
 1. Edit your `VERTX_HOME/conf/META-INF/services` file to read `net.kuujo.xync.platform.impl.XyncPlatformManagerFactory`
-1. Copy the Xync jar into the `VERTX_HOME/lib` directory.

 ### Starting a Xync node
 Xync nodes are run as bare Vert.x instances in `-ha` mode.
 With the previous setup complete, to run Xync simply start a bare Vert.x instance:

 ```
-VERTX_HOME -ha
+VERTX_HOME/bin/vertx -ha
 ```

 Xync follows all the standard Vert.x HA rules, including HA groups